 The night that Jesus died as the perfect sacrificial lamb―sacrificed for our sins―He taught His disciples many truths.
 He told them, “Until now you have asked nothing in My name.
 Ask, and you will receive, that your joy may be full. … In that day you will ask in My name, and I do not say to you that I shall pray the Father for you; for the Father Himself loves you, because you have loved Me, and have believed that I came forth from God” (John 16:23-27).

 We all want to know that God hears us when we pray.
 We can be assured that He does if we come before Him using these keys.
+But there’s still much more to learn about prayer.
 For more about prayer, download our article reprint series How to Pray.

-For more about prayer, see the articles in the section “How to Pray.”
+For more about prayer, see also the other articles in this section “How to Pray.”